threatwinds/api-docs/search/advanced-search.md

 ## OpenSearch Query DSL

 The advanced search endpoint uses OpenSearch Query DSL (Domain Specific Language), which provides a rich and flexible way to define queries.
 The query is structured as a JSON object with specific fields and operators.

+> **Note**: To effectively use the advanced search capabilities, it's important to understand the entity structure and field types.
+For detailed information about entity mapping, including field types, searchability, and how to use `.keyword` fields, see the [Entity Mapping](/search/entity-mapping) documentation.

 ### Query Types